Fikerte-T/to-do-list/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Any feature requests and contributions are welcome!!

-Feel free to check the [issues page](../../issues/).
+Check the issues page [here](https://github.com/Fikerte-T/to-do-list/issues).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a 👍 👍 if you approve this project!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- Standup team
-- etc
+- Morning session team

 ## 📝 License